Marion Barry: 1990 arrest and drug conviction

 As a result of his arrest and the ensuing trial, Barry decided in June 1990 not to seek re-election as mayor.
-After his arrest and through his trial, Barry continued as mayor.
-He even ran as an independent for an at-large seat on the council against 74-year-old incumbent Hilda Mason.
+However, he ran as an independent for an at-large seat on the council against 74-year-old incumbent Hilda Mason.
 Mason, a former ally who had helped Barry recuperate after the 1977 shooting, took the challenge personally, saying, "I do feel very disappointed in my grandson Marion Barry."
 Mason was endorsed by a majority of the council members and by Jesse Jackson, who was running for shadow senator.

 Barry was sentenced to six months in federal prison shortly before the November election, which he lost—the first and only electoral loss of his career—receiving 20 percent of the overall vote, but doing well among the voters of Ward 8.
 His wife and son moved out of the house later that month.

 In October 1991, Barry surrendered himself at a correctional facility in Petersburg, Virginia.
 While serving his time, Barry was accused of letting a woman perform oral sex on him in a prison waiting room, a charge Barry denied.
 Barry was transferred to another federal prison in Loretto, Pennsylvania.
 Barry was released in April 1992.

 In May 2013, after Toronto mayor Rob Ford was videotaped smoking what was reported to be crack, parallels were made with the similarity to the 1990 incident.
 Barry denied any similarity, stating: "Unless he was entrapped by the government, it's not similar."